 And of course: Shelter Volunteers

 There are three levels of volunteers, all based on time at the shelter and training.

 - Shelter assistant – These are our volunteers who are learning how the shelter runs and how we take care of our dogs.
 Assistants are not allowed to handle dogs directly (unless in emergency situations) and will always be working with a senior volunteer.
 Assistants are allowed in the yards with the dogs only if accompanied by a shelter worker.
 Duties include, but are not limited to: cleaning kennels, dishes, laundry, organizing, assisting in feeding the kids (18+ limited kennel entry – calm dogs only), answering phones.
 All volunteers start at this level.

-- Shelter worker – These are our volunteers who have been working in the shelter and have attended and passed a shelter-run basic skills class (offered monthly).
+- Shelter worker – These are our volunteers who have been working in the shelter for a while and have attended and passed a shelter-run basic skills class (offered monthly).
 Must be 18+.
 Shelter workers have all the duties of a shelter assistant, but also assume the following duties, with include but are not limited to: feeding the kids (kennel entry permitted), administering medications, walking the kids, assisting visitors at the shelter.
 Shelter workers can handle the kids and be out in the yard with the dogs unsupervised.

 - Senior Volunteer – Think shelter workers, with keys.
 Duties include, but are not limited to: all the shelter worker stuff, assisting potential adopters, dog handling at adoption events, transport to events, vet runs, overseeing the running of the shift.
 Senior volunteers are expected to be up-to-date with all information about dogs in the shelter and assist shelter workers and assistants in building their knowledge base.